Kim Kardashian Shares Her Very Unglamorous Workout Routine

 A post shared by Kim Kardashian Snapchats (@kimksnapchats) on

 On Tuesday, Refinery29 noted that Kim has also been working on her jump roping skills.
-The star shared via Snapchat (once again) that she has some great jump rope routines–ones that even Khloe and Kourtney can’t nail.
+The star shared via Snapchat (once again) that she has some great jump rope routines — ones that even Khloe and Kourtney can’t nail.

 “After gloating about surpassing her sisters in this particular skill, she gives them a chance to try it themselves.
 They both do a decent job, but they haven’t perfected the arm movements like she has.
 Seriously, when has she had time to practice all this?”